Esri/solution.js/README.md

 #### Additional information

-The API documentation is published at https://esri.github.io/arcgis-clone-js/ (source code in [/docs/src]()).
+The API documentation is published at https://esri.github.io/arcgis-clone-js/ ([source code](./docs/src)).

-Background information about the library is available in [/docs/Background.md]().
+Background information about the library is available in [background info](./docs/Background.md)).

 #### Supported ArcGIS Online Item Types